Canyon Gift Co., Denali Gift Co. and Denali Outlet Store

 The employee housing and warehouse property is privately owned.
 For security reasons no non-employees are allowed on the premises.

 You (and your roommate) will have a refrigerator in which to store your food in your cabin.
 You will cook your meals either individually or in groups in our kitchen in the log cabin.
-You will need to bring your cooking utensils, small frying (eggpan), large frying pan, sauce pan, spatulas, etc. These items are yours and your only source for cooking daily meals therefore you need to wash them after each meal and return them to your cabin for safe-keeping.
+We have collected a set of pots, pans, and cooking utensils over the years that you are free to use.
+We provide only basic cleaning supplies and toilet paper.

 ***Taking care of the Customers***